 Collateral-dependent loans and leases are those for which repayment (on the basis of the Company's assessment as of the reporting date) is expected to be provided substantially through the operation or sale of the collateral and the borrower is experiencing financial difficulty.
-As of December 31, 2020, the amortized cost basis of collateral-dependent loans was \$21.0 million.
-These loans were primarily collateralized by residential real estate property and borrower assets.
-As of December 31, 2020, the fair value of collateral on substantially all collateral-dependent loans were significantly in excess of their amortized cost basis.
+As of December 31, 2021 and 2020, the amortized cost basis of collateraldependent loans was \$7.5 million and \$21.0 million, respectively.
+As of December 31, 2021, these loans were primarily collateralized by residential real estate property.
+As of December 31, 2020, these loans were primarily collateralized by residential real estate property and borrower assets.
+As of December 31, 2021 and 2020, the fair value of collateral on substantially all collateral-dependent loans were significantly in excess of their amortized cost basis.